Oreo Tiffin (Vegan)

 How to make Vegan Oreo Tiffin

-The first step to making this tiffin is to line a 9-inch rectangular pan with baking paper.
+The first step to making this tiffin is to line an 8×10-inch rectangular pan with baking paper.

 You can use any square or rectangular pan you have handy but bear in mind this will change how thick/thin the tiffin is.